Mission & History

-Voted one of the top bassists of 2016 and 2018 by the prestigious Downbeat Magazine Reader's Poll, Mark Wade has been an active bassist in the NYC area for over 20 years.
+Voted one of the top bassists four of the last five years by the prestigious Downbeat Magazine Reader's Poll, Mark Wade has been an active bassist in the NYC area for over 20 years.
 From May of 2013 to May 2014, Mark Wade served as an Artist in Residence at Flushing Town Hall where his ensamble, the Mark Wade Trio, was presented in concert on a number of occassions.

 In 2012, Wade performed with jazz great Jimmy Heath as part of his “Four Black Immortals” East Coast tour.
 He has played with other notable jazz artists such as James Spaulding, Harry Whitaker, Peter Eldridge, and Don Byron, and he appeared on The Today Show with Stacey Kent.
 He also performs regularly with the New York Jazz Repertory Orchestra led by trumpeter Bill Warfield.
 In 2006 and 2007, Wade was a featured jazz artist at the Natchez Music Festival.
 From 1997 to 1999, he appeared weekly at Birdland.